Peter Wright (mining entrepreneur)

 Ernest Archibald Maynard "Peter" Wright (24 February 1908 – 13 September 1985) was an Australian mining entrepreneur.
 He was best known as the business partner of Lang Hancock.
 After his death, his estate became worth over A$1 billion.

 Early life and education

 Wright was born in Kalgoorlie to parents who were originally from Victoria.
 The family moved to Perth at a young age and Wright was educated at several schools, including Hale School.
 He left school before graduating.

 In 1932 he married Pauline McClemans, daughter of William McClemans, an Anglican clergyman who founded Christ Church Grammar School.

 Business career

 After leaving school, he joined the Bank of New South Wales.
 In 1930 he qualified as an accountant and set up his own accountancy firm.
 In 1938 he became general manager of his father's firm F. W. Wright & Co, later becoming managing director when it became Wright Ltd in 1949.

-During the late 1930s, Wright joined with former schoolmate Lang Hancock in a mining venture in the north-west of Western Australia, beginning a partnership that lasted for several decades.
-One of their early ventures was an asbestos mine at Wittenoom, Western Australia.